 Bangor had a congregation of German Jews founded in 1849, but they either left Maine or assimilated.
 Polish and Lithuanian Jews arrived in the late 19th century and organized Congregation Beth Israel in 1888.
 It is still operating.

 Jewish peddlers from New York and Boston first came to Vermont selling goods to quarry workers around Rutland.
 Lithuanian Jews came to Burlington in the 1880s, forming a community called Little Jerusalem.
-In 1885, they established the Ohave Zedek synagogue in 1885 in Burlington.
+Then in 1885, they established the Ohave Zedek synagogue in Burlington.

 The New Deal

 Many of Roosevelt’s Jewish New Dealers came from New England.
-Louis Brandeis, though appointed to the Supreme Court by Woodrow Wilson, had a vision of a just society that included strong first amendment rights, the right to privacy, corporate transparency, consumer protection and fair wages.
+Louis Brandeis, though appointed to the Supreme Court by Woodrow Wilson, had a vision of a just society.
+It included strong First Amendment rights, the right to privacy, corporate transparency, consumer protection and fair wages.
 Roosevelt adopted many of his ideas.

 Though born in Kentucky, Brandeis spent much of his adult life in Massachusetts after graduating from Harvard Law School at 20.
 He practiced law in Boston for many years.
 Known as the people’s lawyer, he was considered the finest, fairest and most incorruptible judges on the high court.
 Seven years after his death, the Jewish community founded Brandeis University in Waltham, Mass.